Rowan Milnes

-Rowan Milnes (born 1 September 1999) is an English professional rugby league footballer who plays as a or for Bradford Bulls in the Super League.
+Rowan Milnes (born 1 September 1999) is an English professional rugby league footballer who plays as a or for the Bradford Bulls in the Super League.

 He has previously played for Hull Kingston Rovers and Castleford Tigers in the Super League, and for Bradford Bulls in the Championship and League 1.
 He has spent time on loan or dual registration at Wakefield Trinity and Salford Red Devils in the Super League, and at Dewsbury Rams in the Championship.

 Background

 Milnes was born in Bradford, West Yorkshire, England.

 He is a product of the Bradford Bulls Academy system.
 He signed a professional contract with the Bulls prior to the 2018 season.

 Playing career

 Bradford Bulls

 In the 2018 season, Milnes featured in the pre-season friendlies against Halifax R.L.F.C., Sheffield Eagles and Dewsbury Rams.
 He scored against Halifax R.L.F.C.
 (1 goal) and Sheffield Eagles (2 goals).
 He played in Round 2 (London Skolars) then in Round 10 (Newcastle Thunder).

 In the 2019 season, Milnes featured in the pre-season friendlies against York City Knights, Dewsbury Rams, Batley Bulldogs and Toronto Wolfpack.
 He scored against Dewsbury Rams (2 goals) and Batley Bulldogs (1 goal).
 Milnes played in Round 3 (Sheffield Eagles) then in Round 8 (Leigh Centurions) to Round 14 (Halifax R.L.F.C.).
 Milnes also featured in the 2019 Challenge Cup in Round 4 (Keighley Cougars) to Quarter Final (Halifax R.L.F.C.).
 He scored against Leigh Centurions (1 goal), Dewsbury Rams (1 try), Halifax R.L.F.C.
 (1 try, 3 goals), Toronto Wolfpack (1 try) and Leeds Rhinos (4 goals).

 Following the financial issues at the club, he signed for Hull Kingston Rovers along with four other Bradford players, however Milnes was loaned back to the Bulls for the 2020 season.